Springing into an eco-friendly garden

 Planning your garden around the plants that already want to grow and thrive will save you money in the long run.
 Trying to plant and care for vegetation that does not naturally thrive in your environment can not only cost more in the initial purchasing stage but may also deliver a costly blow during maintenance and upkeep of your garden.
 The upkeep of these plants may also require the use of costly, and harmful, fertilizers and chemicals in order to stay alive.

 It is relatively common knowledge in this day and age that certain fertilizers are not particularly eco-friendly.
 They can have a negative impact not only on your immediate environmental surroundings but on a larger scope, local springsheds and surrounding waterways.
-The abundance of fertilizers entering the springshed and, ultimately our lakes and rivers, can cause long-term negative effects including harmful algae blooms.
+The abundance of fertilizers entering the springshed and, ultimately the lakes and rivers, can cause long-term negative effects including harmful algae blooms.
 Another side effect of planting non-native vegetation is the potential of introducing or assisting invasive species.
 Your area’s native ecosystem, often, has a delicately crafted balance.
 Introducing or adding to a species of plant life that is not within that balance can unknowingly cause long term effects including damaging or suffocating a less aggressive, but instrumental, native species.
-For example, these 10 invasive plants are causing majors problems in Florida.

 A plethora of eco-positivity